cthogg/quiz-app/README.md

 # Quizmaster App
-- An app to help quizmasters generate a quiz.
+- An app to help quiz masters generate a quiz which they can read aloud to their friends or family.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/53180c2e-e4d9-4657-8e3d-f2c69fb38016/deploy-status)](https://app.netlify.com/sites/mystifying-roentgen-274bc4/deploys)

+## Requirements
+- node (tested on version 8.15.1)
+- yarn (tested on version 1.13.0)

 ## Commands
 - install `yarn `
 - run `yarn start`

-## What it shows
-- Dropdown that enables a user to select a category.
-- If the category is selected or changed fetch a number of questions from the API and display the following information in a table: the question itself, the category and the difficulty.
-- A user should be able to select a question by clicking on it so he/she can see the entire questionand the associated answers.
-- I decided to use Typescript as a nice exercise for me.
+## User Stories
+- As a user, when I visit the page for the first time, then I can see a dropdown with a list of available categories.
+- As a user, when I visit the page for the first time, then I can see 10 questions from the general knowledge category, with possible answers and the correct answer of each question highlighted.
+- As a user when I click on the dropdown then I can see a list of available categories
+- As a user of when I click on a category then I can see 10 questions of that category, with the correct answer of each question highlighted.

+## Design Philosophy
+- Testing.
+I find snapshot testing and easy and quick way to spot visual regressions.
+Also code which is easy to test is often better designed code.
+So it adding tests raises the bar in coding standards.
+- Automation: CI with Circle CI.
+Can spot regressions especially when working across the team.
+Husky: so you are not committing or pushing code which fails tests.
+Also with a VSCode Snippet.
+Prettier and eslint makes the sty consistent.
+- Easy to change.
+Based on a philosophy from the Pragmatic Programmer.
+Why, for example, I created a conversion layer between the backend and frontend types.
+- Design System: It is good to develop and document a design system to ensure consistencies across teams.
+Since this project is a prototype I used Bulma CSS framework.
+- Design mocks: Use Figma to draft out some ideas and give me something to work towards on the design.
+The simple mock developed [here](https://www.figma.com/file/WXZ09qKPbKVMOjBgP7JXHp/Quiz-Master?node-id=0%3A1) took me 10 minutes to create.
+- Documentation: If I had more time I would add some architectural decision records within the repository.
+ADRs.
+To save you looking back and asking, why do we use this library?
+Why was it made like this?
+It often forces us to take some time at least on a decision and recognising other ways.

 ## If I had more time
-- add eslint and typescript checks to ci.
-- add backend sanitizer for better types.
-- Add 'any' to the choose a category dropdown and make this show at default.
-- Abbreviating any information that is too long.
-- For this the question should be displayed on another page that shows the question and the possible answers with the correct answer being highlighted.
-- Splitting up the components into separate things.
-- Improving the styles (e.g highlighted row, cusor to pointer on the table)
-- Decoding the question data from the api at source rather than at the end to have only one place where the `he` dependency is.
+- Graceful degredation: show error if no response.
+- accessibility checks with WHAT Chrome extension and add the required headers.
+- lighthouse score.
+- add a better ci client for example Circle CI.
+At the moment it uses the command `ci:pipeline` which runs linting, typescript and unit tests before building the site.
+- Add Storybook.
+This ensures that components are kept small.
-- Write tests in React Testing Library and Cypress.
+- Write end to end tests using Cypress.

-- Randomise the answers (at the moment the correct answer is always highlighted)
+## TODO
 - Change the favicon and page title
+- Show better loading spinner to not obscure the page title
-- adding eslint and prettier.7
+- add question numbers and answer letters (A,B,C,D)
-- add a better ci client for example Circle CI.
-At the moment it uses the netlify command yarn test:ci && yarn build
-- accessibility
+- remove console errors.
-- lighthouse score.
-- look at bug in incorrect_answers.map JoJo&#039;s Bizarre Adventure
-- show if no response.